(This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you. See our Disclosure for more info.)

 If your child wants to take a “loan” out of their savings, they can do so, as long as they pay interest and pay it back within a certain time frame.

 FamZoo is one of the oldest apps on the market.
-It was founded in 2006 by Bill Dwight, a father who wanted a hands-on way to teach kids the concepts of personal finance.
+It was founded in 2006 by Bill Dwight, a father who wanted a hands-on way to teach kids the concepts of personal finance and good spending habits.

 Pricing for FamZoo is $6 monthly per family for up to four kids.
 Or as low as $2.50 per month if you prepay the year.

-Your kids can set up savings goals in the Savings category, to see how much more they need for a specific item.
+Your kids can set up savings goals in the Savings category to see how much more they need for a specific item and check savings balances.

-The company has partnered with Boys & Girls Club of America, and your child can decide to give a small amount each week to them or another company.
+The company has partnered with the Boys & Girls Club of America, and your child can decide to give a small amount of money to charity each week to them or another company.

-Gohenry costs $3.99 per month, per child.
-If you have a lot of children, this may not be the solution for you.
+Gohenry costs $3.99 per month per child, custom card upgrades are available for an additional $4.99.
+If you have a larger family, this may not be the solution for you.

-You can cancel anytime if you’re not satisfied.
-But chances are you’ll be thrilled, and your kids will be equally delighted you tried it out.
+All offer a free trial, and you can cancel any plan anytime if you’re not satisfied.
+Yet chances are you’ll be thrilled, and your kids will be equally delighted you tried it out.